qutip/QuantumToolbox.jl/docs/src/type_stability.md

 # [The Importance of Type-Stability](@id doc:Type-Stability)

 You are here because you have probably heard about the excellent performance of Julia compared to other common programming languages like Python.
 One of the reasons is the Just-In-Time (JIT) compiler of Julia, which is able to generate highly optimized machine code.
 However, the JIT compiler can only do its job if the code type can be inferred.
-What does this mean exactly?
-Here we try to explain it in a simple way.
+You can also read the [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/) section in Julia's documentation for more details.
+Here, we try to explain it briefly, with a focus on the `QuantumToolbox.jl` package.

 !!! note
     This page is not a tutorial on `QuantumToolbox.jl`, but rather a general guide to writing Julia code for simulating quantum systems efficiently.
 If you don't care about the performance of your code, you can skip this page.